-The latter of main NOAH activities mentioned above included preparation and application of software enabling the virtual optimization of stormwater systems' operation (Pedersen et al., 2020).
+The latter of main NOAH activities mentioned above included preparation and application of software enabling the virtual optimization of stormwater systems' operation (Pedersen, 2020).
 To enable the real optimization and (if needed) the real-time control of stormwater systems the measurement stations and weirwalls were installed in selected pilot sites (NOAH, 2021b).

-The main objective of this chapter was to evaluate the effect of implementation of EWL and benefits resulting from the optimization of the stormwater management which was tested either in a virtual (via hydraulic models) or real-life cases.
+The main objective of this chapter was to evaluate the effect of implementation of EWL and benefits resulting from real-time control of the stormwater systems which was tested either in a virtual (via hydraulic models) or real-life cases.
 The effect is understood as an achievable reduction of spillages or discharges (including combined sewer overflows), and consequently reduced load of pollutants reaching receiving waters.
 To meet this objective it was required to estimate volumes of water/wastewater spilled in the urban area or discharged to surface waters.
 These volumes are based on Extreme Weather Layers prepared for all pilot sites and described in NOAH (2021a).
-To estimate potential reduction in spillages and discharges at least two scenarios were analyzed per pilot site:
+To estimate potential reduction in spillages and discharges at least two scenarios (RPC 4.5 and 8.5) were analyzed per pilot site: